 "Neither Model Nor Muse," the 3rd biennial symposium of the Sallie Bingham Center for Women's History and Culture, took place October 26-October 27, 2007.
-All events are free and open to the public.
+All events were free and open to the public.

 Programming for the symposium included: